When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Wheels and Tyres

 The tyres are Kenda K-841, which have a reflective side wall and offer a decent amount of puncture protection.
 These tyres are decent enough, but if I was using the bike for the daily commute, I would be inclined to fit the excellent Schwalbe Marathon Plus tyres.
-These are virtually puncture proof, and well worth the extra money.
+These are great tyres for e-bikes, and well worth the extra money.

 Standard unbranded Carrera components are used.
 The seat post, stem and handlebars all seem of good quality.
 The saddle is comfortable enough, although as with all bikes, some riders may want something with a bit more padding, particularly if you are using the bike every day for commuting.